perchwire/jekyll-now/_posts/2016-09-17-baby-university-board-members.md

 Kelly Kaiser started Baby University in 2010 as a result of friendships she had developed with some young families in the inner city.
 In an effort to find an effective way to support families and children struggling with poverty, Baby University was birthed.

 Kelly and her husband David have raised 5 kids, and are enjoying being grandparents.
+Kelly is a Licensed Physical Therapist and a Certified Bridges Out of Poverty Trainer.

+##### Kelly Kaiser, Executive Director of Baby U

+Kelly Kaiser started Baby University in 2010 as a result of friendships she had developed with some young families in the inner city.
+In an effort to find an effective way to support families and children struggling with poverty, Baby University was birthed.

-Kelly is a Licensed Physical Therapist and a Certified [Bridges Out of Poverty](http://www.ahaprocess.com/store/bridges-out-of-poverty-book) Trainer.
+Kelly and her husband David have raised 5 kids, and are enjoying being grandparents.
+Kelly is a Licensed Physical Therapist and a Certified Bridges Out of Poverty Trainer.

 <hr class="shortgrey" />

 ##### Pete Allesee, Board President